-- A7.250 In their responses to the August 2014 consultation, the MNOs used the following approaches to derive lump-sum values for 900 MHz and 1800 MHz bands from the benchmark datasets: - a) EE's proposed lump-sum values were based on analysis by AM&A in which the proposed values were set with reference to the simple average of the highest tier benchmarks (which in the case of 900 MHz is Tier 2).
+- A7.192 The MNOs used the following approaches to derive lump-sum values for 900 MHz and 1800 MHz bands from the benchmark datasets: - a) EE's proposed lump-sum values were based on analysis by AM&A in which the proposed values were set with reference to the simple average of the highest tier benchmarks (which in the case of 900 MHz is Tier 2).
 AM&A said that it would be appropriate to apply a small discount to this simple average and used its judgement to do this.
-Its discount to the simple average was 8% in the case of 900 MHz and 11% in the case of 1800 MHz.
-164 As a cross-check AM&A also calculated lump-sum values based on a weighted average of benchmarks, where Tier 1 benchmarks were given twice as much weight as Tier 2 benchmarks, and noted that its proposed values also represented a small discount to the corresponding weighted averages.
-AM&A said that this was consistent with the aim of setting lump-sum values conservatively.
-165 - b) H3G calculated its lump-sum values as a weighted average of benchmarks, giving Tier 1 benchmarks twice as much weight as Tier 2 benchmarks (and following the tiering used by AM&A).
-H3G said that these values should be upper bounds because they include no discount to reflect a conservative approach.
-However, H3G also said it had "no particular objection" to a "non-mechanistic approach" to deriving lump-sum values, with weighted average values used as
+Its discount to the simple average was 8% in the case of 900 MHz and 11% in the case of 1800 MHz.112 As a cross-check AM&A also calculated lump-sum values based on a weighted average of benchmarks, where Tier 1 benchmarks were given twice as much weight as Tier 2 benchmarks, and noted that its proposed values also represented a small discount to the aim of setting lump-sum values conservatively.113 - b) H3G calculated its lump-sum values as a weighted average of benchmarks, giving Tier 1 benchmarks twice as much weight as Tier 2 benchmarks (and following the tiering used by AM&A).
+H3G said that these values should be upper bounds because they include no discount to reflect a conservative approach.114 However, H3G also said it had "no particular objection" to a "non-mechanistic approach" to deriving lump-sum values, with weighted average values used as cross-checks, "as both approaches should produce similar values if consistently applied".115 - c) Telefónica derived lump-sum value estimates based on an assessment of benchmarks in the round.
+In doing so it had regard to four principles intended to reflect a conservative approach to the benchmarking evidence which, it argued, we should adopt.116 It said that the chosen value should: - i) not be dependent on specific benchmarks that appear to be "gross outliers", without clear quantitative evidence that they are not distorted;